fischermoseley/manta/doc/index.md

 * __I/O Core__: This exposes a number of probes that can be read or set, allowing for signals inside the FPGA to be monitored and controlled by the host machine.
 This is similar to Xilinx's [Virtual IO](https://docs.xilinx.com/v/u/en-US/pg159-vio) core.

-* __LUT Memory__ and __Block Memory Cores__: Under the hood, Manta is just a bunch of memory-mapped modules sharing a common address and data bus, so adding memory of either type to the bus is straightforward.
+* __Block Memory Cores__: Under the hood, Manta is just a bunch of memory on a common address and data bus, so adding memory of either type to the bus is straightforward.
 Block memories are dual-port, so interfacing with them in your own HDL is incredibly easy.

 These cores are more explicity described on their individual pages.